Management Development Training

 Having awareness of your emotional state is essential to be an effective manager.
 You are a role model and so if you lose control in a situation, your staff will do the same, perhaps by shouting at a supplier or client.
 Learning to embrace our emotions, yet work positively with them, is a skill that can be developed.

 Every manager has to be able to direct their own workload, which means setting goals and making them happen by managing their time effectively.
 Once the skill of goal setting has been developed, the manager can then enable their staff to manage their workload effectively.

 Develop their staff

 One of the best pieces of feedback I have had is that I develop my staff to go on to do different things, sometimes bigger and better and sometimes a change of direction.
 Every manager I come across agrees that their people are their biggest asset I know, that often used cliché.
 Yet our research show that when those same managers analyse their time spent with their staff, a whopping 97% of their time is spent talking about the task and not developing their staff’s potential.
 Appraising, feedback, monitoring, mentoring and coaching are essential management skills.

 Having a sense of fun

-I am not what I consider to be old.
-When I started work in the 1980’s we used to have fun.
+I am not what I consider being old.
+When I started work in the 1980s, we used to have fun.
 Fun helps us relax and be more creative.
 Fun helps relationships and lifts the soul.
 Most organisations nowadays seem to have lost their sense of fun, yet if we build in fun to our day, you will reap the benefits.
 Think about how you can do this in meetings, brainstorms, lunches and off the cuff.